cryologger/glacier-velocity-tracker/README.md

 * Currently in progress

 ## License Information
-This project is distributed under the GNU General Public License v3.0.
+This project is released under the MIT License (http://opensource.org/licenses/MIT).

 Cheers,